dlesbre/bibtex-autocomplete/README.md

 normalization and merging tactics for each field:
 - Authors (and editors) match if they have same last names and, if both first names present, the first name of one is equal/an abbreviation of the other.
-  Author list match they have at least one author in common.
+  Author lists match they have at least one author in common.
 - ISSN and ISBN are normalized and have their check digits verified.
-ISBN are converted to their 13 digit representation
+ISBN are converted to their 13 digit representation.
 - URL and DOI are checked for valid format, and further validated by querying them online to ensure they exist.
 DOI are normalized to strip any leading URL and converted to lowercase.
 - Many fields match with abbreviation detection (journal, institution, booktitle, organization, publisher, school and series).
-So `ACM` will match `Association for Computer Machinery`
+So `ACM` will match `Association for Computer Machinery`.
-- Pages are normalized to use `--` as separator
+- Pages are normalized to use `--` as separator.
 - All other fields are compared excluding case and punctuation.

 The script will not overwrite any user given non-empty fields, unless the `-f/--force-overwrite` flag is given.
-If you want to check what fields are added, you can use `-v/--verbose` to have them printed to stdout (with source information), or `-p/--prefix` to have the new fields be prefixed with `BTAC` in the output file.
+If you want to check what fields are added, you can use `-v/--verbose` to have them printed to standard output (with source information), or `-p/--prefix` to have the new fields be prefixed with `BTAC` in the output file.